Pools legend back again as club look to resolve goalkeeping situation ahead of League Two season

-Former Middlesbrough goalkeeper Dimi Konstantopoulos back at Hartlepool United as club look to resolve goalkeeping situation following Ross Turnbull's departure to Chelsea
+Former Middlesbrough goalkeeper Dimi Konstantopoulos back at Hartlepool United as a coach

 The 42-year-old goalkeeper has been working with Ben Killip and Pools’ trialist goalkeepers Shaun MacDonald and Adam Smith in preparation for the new League Two season on August 7.

-And Konstantopoulos – who made 139 appearances for the club between 2003 and 2007 – may potentially be an ideal replacement for Turnbull.
+Konstantopoulos – who made 139 appearances for the club between 2003 and 2007 – will be seen as an ideal replacement for former goalkeeper coach Ross Turnbull, who left Pools to rejoin Chelsea earlier this summer.

 Konstantopoulos left the club shortly after that and signed for local Northern League Division One side Thornaby for the 2020-21 campaign.
-But now he’s returned to the club in a non-official capacity for the time being as Challinor looks to resolve the goalkeeping situation.
+But now he’s returned to the club in as Challinor looks to bring in more goalkeepers.

-“Goalkeeper wise, we’re looking to bring a goalkeeper coach in and Dimi has been in doing bits with the goalkeepers and maybe something will happen there,” Challinor told The Mail.

-"We want to try and bring someone in who would have an input in terms of the next goalkeeper we bring in.
-We may potentially bring another in as a training one if budget allows but we’ll see where we are.”
+Pools will kick-off their League Two campaign at home to Crawley Town on Saturday (3pm kick-off).

 Last season, Pools utilised three goalkeepers throughout their promotion campaign.
 Killip played the majority of matches with Derby County loanee Henrich Ravas standing in as number two when needed.